 The Coronavirus pandemic is a global trauma that has cost millions of lives and left no one unaffected.
 The business world has of course been fundamentally affected with mega trends massively accelerated by the global population adapting to lockdowns and regulations put in place to get the pandemic under control.

-|As an ed-tech company, we have been fortunate to see increased interest in our product during the pandemic, being able to support schools globally with the unprecedented challenge of continuing teaching and learning whilst being fully remote.
-We have continued to grow at the trajectory that awarded us with 13th place in Deloitte’s recognition “Sweden Technology Fast 50” last year.|
+|As an EdTech company, we have been fortunate to see increased interest in our product during the pandemic and have been able to support schools globally with the unprecedented challenge of continuing teaching and learning whilst being fully remote.
+Our growth has continued to follow the trajectory that gained us 13th place in Deloitte’s “Sweden Technology Fast 50” last year.|

 Do you want to join us?
 Read more here.